Stability and chaos in dynamical last passage percolation: Chaos onset heuristics, and scaled coordinates

-where $a \in (0,\infty)$ is a first-order growth coefficient, and $\big\{ W_n: n \in \N \big\}$ is a tight sequence of real random variables that converges to a constant multiple of the Gaussian unitary ensemble [GUE] Tracy-Widom distribution in the limit of high $n$.
+where $a \in (0,\infty)$ is a first-order growth coefficient, and $\big\{ W_n: n \in \N \big\}$ converges to a constant multiple of the Gaussian unitary ensemble [GUE] Tracy-Widom distribution.
 The path $\Gamma_n^0$ contains $2n$ vertices, so that $a \leq 2$.
-A typical upright path from $(0,0)$ to $(n,n)$ has energy close to $2n/2 = n$, since assignments of zero and one are made with equal probability.
-However, the special path $\Gamma_n^0$ is populated by one-values at the initial time zero at a uniformly higher rate than is a typical path, with a typical vertex on $\Gamma_n^0$ having a probability of being assigned a value of one that is uniformly greater than one-half.
-This effect, which we may label the {\em geodesic's macroscopic advantage} for ease of reference, indicates that $a$ strictly exceeds one.

-In passing, we mention that the geometry of the geodesic $\Gamma_n^0$ is also putatively governed by the model's membership of the KPZ universality class.
-The distance at the midway height $y = n/2$ of~$\Gamma^0_n$ from the diagonal $y=x$ should have order $n^{2/3}$.
+On the other hand, although the weights are independent Bernoulli$(1/2)$, it is not hard to see that $\Gamma_n^0$ is populated by one-values at a rate uniformly higher than one-half, so that $a$ strictly exceeds one.
+KPZ considerations also predict the fluctuations of $\Gamma^0_n$, implying that, at the midway height $y = n/2$, the distance of $\Gamma^0_n$ from $(n/2,n/2)$ is of order $n^{2/3}$.

-Dynamics is introduced via independent unit-rate Poisson processes indexed by vertices in $\Z^2$.
-When one of the Poisson clocks rings, the zero-one value attached to the associated vertex is resampled independently---refreshed according to an independent and fair coin flip.
-At any given time $t > 0$, a statistical copy of the static model is obtained by taking the noise environment to be the presently assigned system of zero-one values.
-We may thus speak of the time-$t$ energy $E^t(\Phi)$ ascribed to any upright path~$\Phi$; the time-$t$ maximum energy $M_n^t$; and the time-$t$ geodesic~$\Gamma_n^t$.

-(As an aside, we indicate, roughly and without proof, the relation of this dynamics to the dynamical Brownian environment.
-If $S_n(t)$ denotes the sum of values assigned at time $t \geq 0$ to vertices in the interval $[0,n] \times \{ 0 \}$, then $[0,\infty) \to \R: s \to n^{-1/2} S_{ns} \big( t \big)$ for given $t \geq 0$ may be coupled for high~$n$ to Brownian motion $[0,\infty) \to \R: s \to B(s,t)$ with a typically small error in a compact uniform norm.
-The process $[0,\infty)^2 \to \R: (s,t) \to B(s,t)$ is Ornstein-Uhlenbeck dynamics with invariant measure given by the law of standard Brownian motion.
-Such a process arises independently for each vertical integer coordinate, so that dynamical Brownian LPP is a scaled limit of the dynamical Bernoulli model.)

-Counterpart to the rigorous assertion of Theorem~\ref{t.main} for dynamical Brownian LPP is the heuristical assertion that the transition from stability to chaos for dynamical Bernoulli LPP occurs at times of order $n^{-1/3}$.
-We will shortly make the case for the latter claim.
+Incidentally, it is not hard to see that, by passing suitably to the limit, the dynamics in this discrete model converges to Ornstein-Uhlenbeck dynamics with invariant measure given by standard Brownian motion.
+Regarding notation: as in the Brownian case, the time-$t$ energy (for $t \geq 0$) in dynamical Bernoulli LPP ascribed to any upright path~$\Phi$ will be denoted $E^t(\Phi)$; the time-$t$ maximum energy is $M_n^t$; and the time-$t$ geodesic is~$\Gamma_n^t$.

+In a heuristic counterpart to our main result Theorem~\ref{t.main}, we ask: why does the stability-chaos transition occur at time of of order $n^{-1/3}$?